Google requests refund from Cindy Hyde-Smith campaign after 'hanging' comments

 "You know, for anyone that was offended by my comments, I certainly apologize.
 There was no ill will, no intent whatsoever in my statements," she said, according to The Washington Post.
 "I have worked with all Mississippians.
 It didn't matter their skin color type, their age or their income.
 That's my record."

-President Donald Trump on Monday, the day before the runoff, was on the trail campaigning for Hyde-Smith.
+President Donald Trump was on the trail campaigning for Hyde-Smith on Monday, the day before the runoff.

 "I will be in Gulfport and Tupelo, Mississippi, on Monday night doing two Rallies for Senator Hyde-Smith, who has a very important Election on Tuesday," he tweeted Sunday.
 "She is an outstanding person who is strong on the Border, Crime, Military, our great Vets, Healthcare & the 2nd A. Needed in D.C."